1. The belief that race accounts for differences in character or ability.

 2. Racial Prejudice + Power = Racism

-Marginalized groups of people can have racial prejudice towards members of the dominant group, but since they lack the power to oppress that group, it cannot be accurately called "racism."
+Marginalized groups of people can have racial prejudice towards members of the dominant group, (say, a black man calling a white man a cracker) but since they lack the power to oppress that group, it cannot be accurately called "racism."

 Racism is difficult to see from a position of privilege and difficult to live with from a position of marginality.